jucian0/posts/developing-redux.md

 }
 ```

-Here we received a function that will be invoked when some changes happens in the state, `subscriber` will add the `fn` argument into `subscribers` property.
-The last part of this methods will return another function that when invoked will remove the `fn` function passed by argument.
-The function that will be returned knows the `subscriber` method context, for this reason we can compare `fn` argument with every subscriber registered in your Store and decide who needs be removed.
+Here we received a function that will be invoked when some changes happen in the state, `subscriber` will add the `fn` argument into `subscribers` property.
+The last part of this method will return another function that when invoked will remove the `fn` function passed by argument.
+The function that will be returned knows the `subscriber` method context, for this reason, we can compare `fn` argument with every subscriber registered in our Store and decide who needs are removed.

 Using it: